-68. This applies even if all forms of political expression are not expressly tolerated within the rules of Parliament.
+65. This applies even if all forms of political expression are not expressly tolerated within the rules of Parliament.
 In such situations, attention must be paid to the context of the intended expression which must be weighed against the legitimate aim of the restriction.

-69. Contrary to the argument of the Government, according to which speech in Parliament does not fall under the ordinary standards of speech as it entails special responsibilities of members, the Court reiterates that freedom of expression is especially important for elected representatives of the people, interference with which can only be justified by very weighty reasons (see paragraph 66 above; and A. v.
+66. Contrary to the argument of the Government, according to which speech in Parliament does not fall under the ordinary standards of speech as it entails special responsibilities of members, the Court reiterates that freedom of expression is especially important for elected representatives of the people, interference with which can only be justified by very weighty reasons (see paragraph 63 above; and A. v.
 United Kingdom, cited above, § 79).
 Freedom of expression in Parliament must be understood not simply as the expression of personal views of a member but also that of the member's constituency.
 Further, contrary to the arguments of the Government, political expression in Parliament does not deserve lesser protection because of the immunity granted to members.
 Immunity may justify a special procedure of accountability within Parliament but cannot diminish freedom of expression.
 The Court cannot accept this argument, which implies that because calling to account is limited, there should be less freedom of speech granted.

-70. The Court notes that the applicants, members of the parliamentary opposition, expressed their views on the Government's project to re-regulate tobacco retail.
+67. The Court notes that the applicants, members of the parliamentary opposition, expressed their views on land-related legislation and the related Government attitudes.
 The expressions concerned a public matter of the highest political importance that is directly related to the functioning of a democracy.
-For the Court, the symbolic element of their expression - including the harsh style used - is an important constituent part of the expression, whose main purpose was, for the Court, to criticise the parliamentary majority and the Government, rather than to personally attack one of the MPs or any other individual.
+For the Court, the symbolic element of their expression is an important constituent part of the expression.

-71. The applicants had an opportunity to express their views on the bill that was subject of the vote.
-However, given the functions of parliamentarians related to the representation of their constituents and the nature of parliamentary activities which go beyond debate in the period reserved for debate, the Court finds that the showing the billboards was part of the political expression.
+68. The applicants had an opportunity to express their views on the bill that was subject of the vote.
+However, given the functions of parliamentarians related to the representation of their constituents and the nature of parliamentary activities which go beyond debate in the period reserved for debate, the Court finds that the display of the banner and the use of the megaphone were part of the political expression.
 The expressive acts of protest cannot be equated in their function and effect with the speech opportunity that was granted to them during the debate time.
 It should be noted that the conditions of publicity were also different, given that the vote itself on a matter of considerable general interest may have higher publicity than a debate, and it is related to actual decision-making with finality and full parliamentary responsibility rather than to a moment of a debate which does not have the finality and therefore the importance of the actual casting of the votes.

-72. In the consideration of the nature of the expression of parliamentarians, the Court finds that the protection of minority members and parties within Parliament is also of concern, and special weight must be paid to ensuring their ongoing right to express opinions, and the public's right to hear those viewpoints.
+69. In the consideration of the nature of the expression of parliamentarians, the Court finds that the protection of minority members and parties within Parliament is also of concern, and special weight must be paid to ensuring their ongoing right to express opinions, and the public's right to hear those viewpoints.
 Given the importance of public exposure to minority views as an integral function of democracy, minority members should have leeway to express their views, including in a non-verbal fashion, and considering the symbolic aspects of their speech, within a reasonable framework.

-$\beta$ .
+β .
 Impact on order in, and authority of, Parliament

-73. The Court notes the importance of orderly conduct in Parliament and recognises the importance of respect for constitutional institutions in a democratic society.
+70. The Court notes the importance of orderly conduct in Parliament and recognises the importance of respect for constitutional institutions in a democratic society.
 Its supervisory role consists in balancing those interests in the specific circumstances of the case against the rights affected in order to determine the proportionality of the interference.